Wotipati/openFrameworksTraining/03MouseInteraction/README.md

 ![03_mouseinteraction_demo](https://user-images.githubusercontent.com/26996041/28864521-c4335956-77a7-11e7-8f17-3838564ec6c0.gif)

-- How to use
+### How to use
-  - crick background ... クリックした場所に新しい円を生成
+  - crick background ...
+Generate a new particle at the cricked point
-  - crick a particle ... 円が4方向へ分裂
+  - crick a particle ...
+Divide the circle in 4 directions
-  - press `Enter` ... 画面中心に新しい円を生成
+  - press `Enter` ...
+Generate a new particle at the center of the screen
-  - press `r` ... 円を全て消去
+  - press `r` ...
+Delete all the particles
-  - press `esc` ... 終了
+  - press `esc` ...
+Exit

 #### マウス位置の検出
 - openFrameworksでは